luckymanaya/Svelte/README.md

 ## Description

 <p align = "justify">My website which I named, <i>"Lucky's Website"</i>, is a fashion magazine website that provides users with fashion related content.
-It is built using a code editor called 'Visual Studio Code' where I used HTML, CSS, Javascript and a web framework called 'Svelte'.
-Lucky's Website is designed to be responsive in order to adapt to different devices with different screen sizes, increasing its accessibility.
+It is built using the code editor called 'Visual Studio Code' where I used HTML, CSS, Javascript and a web framework called 'Svelte'.
+This website is designed to be responsive in order to adapt to different devices with different screen sizes.
 Moreover, the website is also very easy to navigate, making it user-friendly and enjoyable to use as the website follows the typical horizontal navigation menu, consisting of a 'Home' page, an 'About' page, a dropdown menu for the 'Pages' and a 'Contact Me' page.
-Not only it is user-friendly, but it also has a simple, yet modern look due to its black & white palette, allowing its content to become more visible which catches users' attention.
-It also contains animations, a slideshow and other interactive aspects in order to be considered 'visually appealing' to the users thus improving user experience and user engagement.
-In addition, this website also follows the usability heuristics which is used as a guide in order to create an attractive, yet functional website.
+Not only it is user-friendly, but it also has a simple, yet modern look due to its black & white palette, allowing its content to become more visible, catching users' attention.
+It also contains animations, a slideshow and other interactive aspects in order to be considered 'visually appealing' and it also follows the usability heuristics which I used as a guide in order to create an attractive, yet functional website.
 </p>

 ## Installation Steps